 What are the odds of returning to the exact same restaurant, out of hundreds of similar outlets, on two different (and unrelated) occasions?
 When my recent media trip brought us to Fika Swedish Cafe and Bistro for lunch, I was like… wait a minute.
 This place looks awfully familiar.
 Then it hit me: I was here three years ago, when my Singaporean buddy Jaryl brought … Continue reading Fika Swedish Cafe and Bistro, Singapore

+Update: This restaurant is permanently closed.
 Had an urge to go swimming over the weekend.
 Our National Aquatic Center is closed until 2017 (!?) in preparation for the Southeast Asian games.
 Boo, because that’s the closest public swimming pool to my house.
 Thankfully C was in the mood, so we went to her apartment at Koi Kinrara.
-They have an infinity pool that looks over the Puchong skyline.
-Pool was quiet … Continue reading Huo Lu Ai Korean BBQ, Setiawalk Puchong
+They have an infinity pool that looks over … Continue reading Huo Lu Ai Korean BBQ, Setiawalk Puchong